cloudflightio/cloudflight-platform-spring/README.md

 #### QueryDSL Support

-If you want to use [Query DSL](http://www.querydsl.com/static/querydsl/latest/reference/html/ch02.html#jpa_integration), then `platform-jpa` autoconfigures a `JPQLQueryFactory` which you can use to create QueryDSL queries.
+If you want to use [Query DSL](http://www.querydsl.com/static/querydsl/latest/reference/html/ch02.html#jpa_integration), then `platform-spring-jpa` autoconfigures a `JPQLQueryFactory` which you can use to create QueryDSL queries.
 Anyways, you need to add QueryDSL to your classpath manually (it does not come by automatically), and also do not forget to apply the annotation processor.